OGGM/oggm/docs/ice-dynamics.rst

 model.
-The equations for the isothermal shallow ice are solved along the glacier centerline, computed to represent best the flow of ice along the glacier (see for example `antarcticglaciers.org`_ for a general introduction about the various type of glacier models).
+The equations for the isothermal shallow ice are solved along the glacier centerline, computed to represent best the flow of ice along the glacier (see for example `antarcticglaciers.org`_ for a general introduction about the various types of glacier models).

 .. _antarcticglaciers.org: http://www.antarcticglaciers.org/glaciers-and-climate/numerical-ice-sheet-models/hierarchy-ice-sheet-models-introduction/